williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 This operation can only be performed on users with a `PROVISIONED` status.
 This operation restarts the activation workflow if for some reason the user activation was not completed when using the activationToken from [Activate User](#activate-user).

-Users that don't have a password must complete the flow by completing [Reset Password](#reset-password) and MFA enrollment steps to transition the user to `ACTIVE` status.
+Users that don&#8217;t have a password must complete the flow by completing [Reset Password](#reset-password) and MFA enrollment steps to transition the user to `ACTIVE` status.

 ##### Request Parameters
 {:.api .api-request .api-request-params}